VirtCode/liischte/README.md

     # border for opaque objects
     border = "#555555"

+    # opacity of the background in two-tone icons
+    tone_opacity = 0.25

     # font to use for text on the bar
     font = "Jetbrains Mono"